Office of Student Affairs

 A student will not automatically be provided with accommodations based on a diagnosis alone.
 Evidence must be presented that the disability is significantly interfering with the student’s academic performance.
 Each accommodation is individualized to the particular student, as supported by the student’s documentation.

 All students must meet and follow all Life University rules, Student Handbook, Course Catalogs and Technical Standards, with or without approved accommodations.
 The University will make such modifications to its academic requirements as are necessary to ensure that such requirements do not discriminate, on the basis of disability, against a qualified student with a disability.
 Academic requirements that the University can demonstrate are essential to the instruction being pursued by such student or to any directly related licensing or accreditation requirement will not be regarded as discriminatory.
-Please check with the Student Success Center if you are declaring, adding or changing a major or program to determine (a) whether the Student Success Center requires additional documentation or (b) whether other Technical Standards apply to the major or program. **Please review the attached Technical Standards or see the Life University Catalog** Please check with the SSC for the following: (a) If you are declaring a new major or adding or changing a program of study or (b) To determine if documentation is necessary for any updated accommodation requests.
+Please check with the Disability Services for the following: (a) If you are declaring a new major or adding or changing a program of study or (b) To determine if documentation is necessary for any updated accommodation requests.
 Please be aware that Technical Standards may apply to a new program or major.

 All students are responsible for providing adequate documentation.
 Life University is not required to conduct or to pay for any evaluation to document a disability or need for an academic adjustment.
 Life University does not provide any evaluations or documentation for disabilities.
 These documentation requirements should be taken to the student’s evaluator and the evaluator is required to make recommendations for academic accommodations in each of the following categories (when applicable): written examinations, technique classes, lab classes/examinations and clinical experience.

-Documentation from an outside independent (non-Life University) licensed professional must be provided to the Student Success Center.
+Documentation from an outside independent (non-Life University) licensed professional must be provided to Disability Services.
 Students are responsible for all funding to pay for appropriate professional documentation.
 Your state vocational rehabilitation agency through the Department of Education Web page may be able to assist.

 Documentation should include the following:

-- Be provided by a qualified licensed professional with the ability to diagnose the specific disability and must abide by the Conflict of Interest Policy for Disability Services as stated: Students who request accommodations and provide documentation to the Student Success Center (SSC) must use a qualified licensed professional that is independent of Life University; therefore, the following cannot be utilized: faculty or staff member whether full-time, part-time, adjunct, extension faculty or preceptor.
+1. Be provided by a qualified licensed professional with the ability to diagnose the specific disability and must abide by the Conflict of Interest Policy for Disability Services as stated: Students who request accommodations and provide documentation to the Disability Services (DS) must use a qualified licensed professional that is independent of Life University; therefore, the following cannot be utilized: faculty or staff member whether full-time, part-time, adjunct, extension faculty or preceptor.
 This is to avoid a conflict of interest to the dual role of providing services at the University.
 This policy for documentation provided by the licensed professional is for the following but not limited to:

 Process for Requests for Accommodations